IMPORTANT AIRLINE SAFETY ISSUE

 xx APPENDIX - "C"

-THE BELOW IS A PEER REVIEW FROM AN OBVIOUSLY EXPERIENCE PILOT
+THE BELOW IS A PEER REVIEW FROM AN OBVIOUSLY EXPERIENCED PILOT

 "Dear Al,